-Net Loss per Share- Net loss per share and basic net loss per share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period.
-Diluted net loss per share is computed using the weighted average number of common shares outstanding during the period and, if dilutive, the weighted average number of potential shares of common stock.
+Net Loss per Share-Basic net loss per share is computed by dividing net loss by the weighted-average number of common shares outstanding during the period and, if dilutive, the weighted-average number of potential shares of common stock.
 Net loss per share attributable to common stockholders is calculated using the two-class method, which is an earnings allocation formula that determines net loss per share for the holders of the Company's common shares and participating securities.
 The Company's convertible preferred stock contains participation rights in any dividend paid by the Company and is deemed to be a participating security.
-Net loss attributable to common stockholders and participating preferred shares are allocated to each share on an asconverted basis as if all of the earnings for the period had been distributed.
+Net loss attributable to common stockholders and participating preferred shares are allocated to each share on an as-converted basis as if all of the earnings for the period had been distributed.
 The participating securities do not include a contractual obligation to share in losses of the Company and are not included in the calculation of net loss per share in the periods in which a net loss is recorded.

 Diluted net loss per share is computed using the more dilutive of (a) the two-class method or (b) the if converted method.
 The Company allocates earnings first to preferred stockholders based on dividend rights and then to common and preferred stockholders based on ownership interests.
-The weighted average number of common shares included in the computation of diluted net loss gives effect to all potentially dilutive common equivalent shares, including outstanding stock options, unvested shares of common stock and convertible preferred stock.
+The weighted-average number of common shares included in the computation of diluted net loss gives effect to all potentially dilutive common equivalent shares, including outstanding stock options, unvested shares of common stock and convertible preferred stock.

 Common stock equivalent shares are excluded from the computation of diluted net loss per share if their effect is antidilutive.
-In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders is generally the same as basic net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
-The Company reported a net loss attributable to common stockholders for the three months ended March 31, 2018 and 2017.
+In periods in which the Company reports a net loss attributable to common stockholders, diluted net loss per share attributable to common stockholders since dilutive common shares are not assumed to have been issued if their effect is anti-dilutive.
+The Company reported a net loss attributable to common stockholders for the three and six months ended June 30, 2018 and 2017.